 - Off-site resident activities: Some facilities will take interested residents to the park, to cultural events, to the movie theater, and to other places in the community.
 Some might even take residents on longer day trips to nearby cities.

-- Physical and occupational therapy: Many facilities will help coordinate physical and occupational therapies for residents.
+- Physical, occupational, and speech therapy: Many facilities will help coordinate rehabilitative therapies for residents.
 In many cases, these services can be provided by the facility itself or by private practitioners who go to the facility.

 - Counseling: Social workers or therapists might be on staff to provide counseling services to residents.
 In some cases, support is given to family members who are having a hard time adjusting to their loved ones’ needs.